The Dangers Of Bad Leadership: How It Affects Employee Morale

 7. Encourage collaboration and value diverse perspectives.

-8. Invest in employee development and provide opportunities for growth.
+8. Invest in employee development and provide growth opportunities.

 9. Foster a positive work environment by promoting a healthy work-life balance.